bnegreve/paraminer/doc/readme.txt

   }

-3.3 A main function
+4.3 A main function
 ====================

 The main function is here to achieves three goals:
 1. Parse the command line arguments
 2. Load and pre-process the dataset
-3. Invoque the clogen_routine to start the exploration.
+3. Invoque the clogen() routine to start the exploration.

-3.3.1 Parsing the command line arguments
+4.3.1 Parsing the command line arguments
 -----------------------------------------

 You must start your main function by calling the parse_clogen_arguments(argc, argv) function.
 It will capture the arguments used by ParaMiner remove them from argv and decrease argc.

-3.3.2 Loading the dataset
+4.3.2 Loading the dataset
 --------------------------

 The dataset must be loaded into a table called tt which is of type TransactionTable.